 Moreover, the absence of a definition of the concept of work of equal value, including clear evaluation criteria for the comparison of different functions, constitutes a major obstacle for victims of wage discrimination seeking legal action.
 The inclusion in European Union legislation, enforceable in national legislation, of such a definition and criteria for classification and evaluation of functions could help victims of wage discrimination to bring an action before the national courts.

-In Chapter I, this paper will present a short state of play of the gender pay gap in the European Union.
+In Chapter I, this paper will present a short exposition of the gender pay gap in the European Union.
 In Chapter II, it will explore the underlying cause of the gender pay gap, which arises from the unequal distribution of unpaid care work.
-In Chapter III, we will present a summary of the Belgian current situation on equal pay, and finally make some recommendations in Chapter IV.
+In Chapter III, summary will be presented of current situation in Belgium on equal pay, and finally there will be some recommendations in Chapter IV.

 Mothers at the heart of change for a culture of peace.
 Showcasing examples at family, community, national and international levels.

 As part of #Circ4life, an EU Horizon 2020 Research Project, MMM is embarking on two new consumer surveys.
 The aim is to involve end-users in the creation and design of new business models based on the circular

 After 2 years of intense negotiations among the EU institutions, on June 13th 2019 the Council of the EU Ministers adopted a Directive on work-life balance for parents and caregivers with a large majority in fa

 On the 31st of May 2019, the EU Delegation of Make Mothers Matter responded to the European Commission’s public consultation on the current EU strategic framework for gender equality (2016-19) and submitted a

 In a joint letter to the EPSCO Council who will be meeting on June 13th, a Coalition of European NGO networks are urging national governments to move towards a swift transposition of the EU Work-Life Balance Di